 Biographies and Contact Information

 Barry Friedman is the Director of the Policing Project.
 As the Jacob D. Fuchsberg Professor of Law and Affiliated Professor of Politics at NYU School of Law, he is one of the country’s leading authorities on constitutional law, criminal procedure, and the federal courts.
 Friedman serves as the reporter for the American Law Institute’s new Principles of the Law, Police Investigations.
 For 30 years, he has taught, written about, and litigated issues of constitutional law and criminal procedure.
 He now teaches Democratic Policing, Criminal Procedure, and an externship course in conjunction with the Policing Project.
 He has written numerous articles in scholarly journals including “Democratic Policing,” N. Y. U. L. Rev. (2015) (with Maria Ponomarenko), “Redefining What’s Reasonable: Protections for Policing,” Geo.
 Wash.
 L. Rev. (2015) (with Cynthia Benin), and “Taking Warrants Seriously,” 106 Nw.
 U. L. Rev. 4 (2012) (with Oren Bar-Gill).
 He also is quoted and his work appears in the popular media, including the New York Times, Slate, Huffington Post, Politico and the New Republic.
-He is the author of the critically acclaimed The Will of the People: How Public Opinion Has Influenced the Supreme Court and Shaped the Meaning of the Constitution (2009), and the forthcoming book on policing and the Constitution, Unwarranted: Policing without Permission (February 2017).
+He is the author of the critically acclaimed The Will of the People: How Public Opinion Has Influenced the Supreme Court and Shaped the Meaning of the Constitution (2009), and the award-winning book on policing and the Constitution, Unwarranted: Policing without Permission (February 2017).
 Friedman graduated with honors from the University of Chicago and received his law degree magna cum laude from Georgetown University Law Center.
 He clerked for Judge Phyllis A. Kravitch of the US Court of Appeals for the 11th Circuit.

 You can contact Barry at email@example.com